wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 version_mgmt:
 ---

-This paper presents benchmarking results of serverless applications on an open-source FaaS platform.
-The experiments focused on both macro- and micro-benchmarks, and studied the implications of the results to microarchitectural design on future generations of processors.
+This paper presents benchmarking results of serverless applications.
+The paper is motivated by the question of whether today's commercial hardware is still a good fit for serverless workloads, which demonstrate drastically different performance traits than traditional cloud applications.
+The paper conducted experiments on real hardware platform with an open-source FaaS software package, and collected performance statistics with hardware performance counters.
+The paper concluded that today's processor design is not exactly optimal for serverless execution, and some hardware features need to be reconsidered in order to be fully exploited by serverless.